 According to Forbes, 24% of all consumers use social media to search.
 The number is even higher for Gen Z, with 46% of the demographic using social media as their primary search engine to find information.
 Given those stats, we can only expect the trend to progress in this direction.
 Meta recently rolled out a new AI search function on Instagram–the jury’s out on how helpful this function actually is to users, but it underscores the importance of social search.
 We anticipate that other platforms will follow suit and further refine their search functionalities too.

 Furthermore, steady social traffic and engagement levels don’t just elevate your accounts–this feeds back into your overall SEO, helping boost your firm’s presence in traditional search engines too.
 The stronger your social game, the more you stand to gain in all worlds of search.
+Check out our internal case study insights, which demonstrate how social ads can boost your Google rankings.

 Reviews, Branding, Reputation